smallhadroncollider/cmt/roadmap.md

 - Shouldn't be able to add blank Line
 - Better error message for * missing
     > If ${*} detected, then say if no command line argument given
+- Should search up directories to find .cmt